mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 ##### Prototyping some code

 The boiler serial protocol will require to send commands to the boiler, and receive sensor data.
 One of the commands is a 'start-record' command which instructs the boiler to start sending data repeatedly every x seconds until it received a 'stop-record' command.
-Since it is not possible to send and receive on the serial device at the same time we have to somehow serialize the send and receival of data.
+Since it is not possible to send and receive on the serial device at the same time we have to somehow serialize the send and receive of data.
 One way to do this is to use a queue.
 We enqueue send and read commands and when dequeued the command is executed.
 Now, this cries for an actor.
 Fortunately there is a good actor library for Common Lisp called <a href="https://github.com/mdbergmann/cl-gserver" class="link" target="_blank">cl-gserver</a> which we can utilize for this and hack together some prove of concept.
+(Though if I read correctly then libserialport internally uses semaphores to manage concurrent access to the device resource.
+Nontheless I'd like to use an actor.)

 For this we have to implement to initialize the serial interface, set the right baud value and such.
 Then we want to write/send and read/receive data.